 3 Ways to Find Rental Property in Cuenca, Ecuador

 Finding a house here can be a real challenge at times.
-When searching realtor web sites and online classified ads, it sometimes seems that there just are not that many rental houses available in Cuenca.
+When searching realtor websites and online classified ads, it sometimes seems that there just are not that many rental houses available in Cuenca.
 When rentals seem scarce, that is when it pays to dig deeper and beat the bushes a little.

 Learn more about Ecuador real estate.

 We rented a van and picked up the family at 9 a.m. and went to look at the first house we had lined up.
 By 6 p.m. we had made numerous phone calls to realty agencies and individual owners and visited a total of 7 houses being offered for rent.
 We are not realtors; we simply served as translators between the expat family and the rental owners and pointed out to our guests the pluses and minuses of the houses we found.

 So, how does one go about finding a decent rental house in Cuenca when the available rentals may seem to be scarce at times?
 There are three methods we have used when looking for rentals:

 We called or visited the web site of every realtor listed in the Cuenca phone book looking for a 4 bedroom, 2 bath rental house with a yard.
 Out of all the realtors we consulted, we only found two agencies who offered rentals and between the two of them they had only a couple of rental listings that fit the criteria of the family we were helping.

 Despite the higher price, this house turned out to be one of the most run-down and undesirable of the houses we found.
 By the end of the day my wife and I had come to the conclusion that it was a basically a waste of time to look for affordable, decent rentals via the realtors.
 Most realtors seem to be mainly interested in selling houses or renting houses at what seem to be inflated prices.

-2. The second method we have used to find rentals in Cuenca is through the local newspaper and online classified ads.
-In Cuenca there seems to be a high demand for affordable rentals and they do not stay on the market for very long.
-For example, on a recent House Hunting trip we went with some fellow expats to look at a FRBO house listed in the classifieds and were surprised to find a group of people cueing up outside the same house waiting to enter to take a look.
-The owner was asking $250 for this particular 4 bedroom, 2 bath and that is a very a decent price for an unfurnished house of that size in Cuenca.
-Houses in that price range do not stay on the market for long.
+For example, on a recent House Hunting trip we went with some fellow expats to look at a FRBO house listed in the classifieds and were surprised to find a group of people queuing up outside the same house waiting to enter to take a look.

-3. What to do when there seem to be few rentals available?
+What to do when there seem to be few rentals available?
 At times the number of For Rent by Owner classified ads are scarce and as I have already mentioned the realtors here don’t seem to be very interested in listing rentals and the few rentals they offer rent for considerably more money than the FRBO houses.

-While at first glance it may appear that affordable, decent rentals are scarce in Cuenca, the fact is that with a little leg work and, if needed, a little translation help from someone with experience in house hunting, expats can find a nice place to rent in Cuenca without having to pay the sometimes exaggerated rental prices that one often finds when surfing certain realtor web sites.
+While at first glance it may appear that affordable, decent rentals are scarce in Cuenca, the fact is that with a little leg work and, if needed, a little translation help from someone with experience in house hunting, expats can find a nice place to rent in Cuenca without having to pay the sometimes exaggerated rental prices that one often finds when surfing certain realtor websites.
 Happy house (or apartment) hunting!